ResearchObject/ro-crate/docs/_blog/2025-09-01/rocrate-at-senckenberg.md

 RO-Crates have become a central cornerstone in this mission, and are often used as the technical foundation for our projects.

-Our approach combines the development of lighthouse projects with contributions to national and international initiatives like Germany's [National Research Data Infrastructure (NFDI)](http://nfdi.de/), [Biodiversity Meets Data (BMD)](https://bmd-project.eu/),
+Our approach combines the development of flagship projects with contributions to national and international initiatives like Germany's [National Research Data Infrastructure (NFDI)](http://nfdi.de/), [Biodiversity Meets Data (BMD)](https://bmd-project.eu/),